Pasindu208/pasindu-intern-repo/0. Company Policies/User-Manual-Pasindu.md

 * I work best in a team when my responsibilities are clearly defined ✅
 * My biggest pet peeve in teamwork is unclear expectations of my tasks ⚠️
+* I will ask team mates for clarification if anything is unclear
 * If I seem quiet in a meeting, it usually means I'm thinking or I have  nothing else to add 🤔

 ## 🎧 Focus & Productivity